ryanhaticus/COMS327/README.md

 ## Buildings

 The game features two buildings, a Pokemon Center (C) and a Pokemart (M).
 Upon pathing to a respective building, you can open the building's interface with the `>` key.
 In order to close the interface, press the `<` key.
 In the future, you'll be able to buy power ups and items in these two buildings.

+## Battles

+Battles are currently not implemented.
+At this time, should you enter a battle by doing one of the following:

+1. Encountering a wild Pokemon in tall grass (10% chance)
+2. Entering a trainer's tile

+You will be presented with a screen that displays the Pokemon you're battling.
+You can hit `escape` to exit the battle.
+In the future, you'll be able to select moves and battle the Pokemon.

 ## Debugging